marvtech-cyber/simple_shell/README.md

 read_stream.c			read line from the stream.

-main.h				contains project header files and macros
+main.h				contains project header files and macros.

+execute_args.c			contains builtin functions.

+new_process.c			function that creates new process.